 I am reasonably certain that you will not be familiar with Franz Kafka's 1919 work – A letter to his father.
-To be honest you are not really missing anything – it’s a whiny depressing read albeit novel and insightful at the same time.
-And I doubt I am the first person in history to try and emulate Kafka on this but I am hoping that this version is rather less of a childish tantrum than the original.
+To be honest you are not really missing anything – it’s a whiny depressing read, albeit novel and insightful at the same time.
+And I doubt I am the first person in history to try and emulate Kafka on this but I am hoping that my version is rather less of a childish tantrum than the original.

 In a similar homage to Kafka, it's quite likely that you, the reader, will be led down a winding endless road of despair, only for the story end abruptly and unfinished.

 The sub-title offers the not so subtle subtext, to what I am hoping will highlight a division in so many British families today.
 The 2016 Brexit referendum caused a seismic and seemingly irreparable inter generation chasm that despite talk of ‘healing’ and ‘coming together’ it is unlikely to be solved in either of our lifetimes.
 Again, I doubt I am the first to write on this subject but hope that it may help you and others to find some understanding and perhaps solace in the situation we now find ourselves.
 Moreover I hope it helps you understand why, I had to leave.

 Like many people, I awoke the morning of 24th June 2016 with a hole in my heart.
 In fact, not just my heart, my guts felt as though they had been ripped out.
 Trying to find a comparable example is tricky but perhaps think about that feeling you get when you have been punched in the gut.
 Or kicked in the balls.
 Or dumped by a girlfriend.
 Imagine your team losing in the cup final to 2 injury time own goals, or being made redundant from a job you love.
 Now try to imagine each of them all rolled into one.